dylanleclair/zzza/README.md

 * The function [next_note](https://gitlab.cpsc.ucalgary.ca/emily.baird/cpsc-599-retrogames/-/blob/main/zzza/sound.asm#L22) (which simply moves the next note of the chunk being played into the sound registers) is called once every iteration of the game loop, resulting in the music matching the pace of the game (each section of levels plays the music at a different speed)!

 ### HUD (Heads Up Display)
-* The playfield is 16x16, which means the entire playfield is 256 bytes of screen data (allowing us to use a single counter to loop over the entire screen and know its done when it overflows).
+* The playfield is 16x16, which means the entire playfield is 256 bytes of screen data (allowing us to use one counter to loop over the entire screen and know its done when it overflows).

 * The HUD is a 16x3 area under the playfield.
 It contains:
     - A progress bar telling you how far through the level you are
-    - Pizza slice icons to incidcate how many lives the player has left
+    - "Pizza" icons to determine the number of remaining lives

+* The progress bar is represented in memory as a single byte.
+With each incrementation, the carry is set and the byte is rotated left.
+This essentially fills in the byte with 1's from the lsb toward the msb.